Reg-Hub/API/PPSA Searches/Overview.md

 The general steps are as follows:
 1. Create a draft for review
 2. Correct any validation issues
-3. Submit the order
+3. Submit the order and wait for results
-4. Wait for results
-5. Retreive results
+4. Retreive results

 The following sections will go into more depth on each of these steps.